Table of Contents

 After these three beasts, Daniel saw “a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns.
 I considered the horns, and, behold, there came up among them another little horn, before whom there were three of the first horns plucked up by the roots: and, behold, in this horn were eyes like the eyes of man, and a mouth speaking great things” (Daniel 7:7-8).

 This dreadful beast represents Rome, the next kingdom to come after the Greek Empire.
 We can see a correlation between Daniel 2 and Daniel 7 when it comes to describing Rome: the beast has iron teeth (Daniel 7) and the image had iron legs (Daniel 2).

 The Fourth’s Beast’s Second Phase

 We also have an additional symbol here, these are the horns.
 According to the Bible, the horns represent kings that will come out of the kingdom of Rome “And as to the ten horns, out of this kingdom shall arise ten kings; and another shall arise after them; and he shall be diverse from the former, and he shall subdue three kings” (Daniel 7: 24).

 These 10 kingdoms are the same as the 10 toes of the image described in Daniel 2:41-44.
 History tells us that the kingdom of Rome was overcome by barbaric tribes that each gradually took over a certain part of the Roman empire and made it their own.
 These barbaric tribes were 10 in number, equivalent to the 10 horns.
-Seven of those 10 tribes developed into the countries of modern Western Europe, while three were uprooted and destroyed (Daniel 7:8).
+Seven of those 10 tribes developed into the countries of modern Western Europe, while three were uprooted and destroyed by a little horn (Daniel 7:8).

 - Heruli–Rooted up